ym001/distancia/docs/index.rst

 Welcome to distancia's documentation!
 ======================================

-**distancia** is a comprehensive Python package that provides a wide range of distance metrics and similarity measures, making it easy to calculate and compare the proximity between various types of data.
+**Distancia** is a comprehensive Python package that provides a wide range of distance metrics and similarity measures, making it easy to calculate and compare the proximity between various types of data.
 This documentation provides an in-depth guide to the package, including installation instructions, usage examples, and detailed descriptions of each available metric.

 The documentation is divided into the following sections: